defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations.md

 In the UK, every government digital service for citizens or internal users must:

-- meet level AA of the [Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/) as a minimum
+- meet level AA of the <a href="https://www.w3.org/TR/WCAG21/" target="_blank">Web Content Accessibility Guidelines (WCAG 2.1)<span class="govuk-visually-hidden">opens in a new tab</span></a> as a minimum
 - work on the most commonly used assistive technologies, including screen magnifiers, screen readers and speech recognition tools
 - include people with disabilities in user research

 Some services also need an [accessibility statement](/accessibility/publishing-documents#accessibility-statements/).

-Check the guidance on [accessibility for public sector bodies](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps/).
+Check the guidance on <a href="https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps/" target="_blank">accessibility for public sector bodies<span class="govuk-visually-hidden">opens in a new tab</span></a>.

 ### This applies to everyone